 All children's stools can vary as a result of their diet.
 Development of stools that are runny, watery, or contain mucus is a significant change that should be monitored.
-The presence of visible blood in stool is never normal and always requires medical attention.
-(See "Patient information: Bloody stools in children (Beyond the Basics)".)
+The presence of visible blood or black stools is never normal and always requires medical attention.
+(See "Patient education: Bloody stools in children (Beyond the Basics)".)

 Duration — A prolonged history of diarrhea (one week or longer) is evaluated and treated differently than an acute case of diarrhea (lasting less than one week).
 The discussion below will focus on acute, rather than chronic, diarrhea.

 DIARRHEA CAUSES — The most common cause of acute diarrhea is a viral infection.
 Other causes include bacterial infections, side effects of antibiotics, and infections not related to the gastrointestinal (GI) system.
 In addition, there are many less common causes of diarrhea.

 Antibiotic-associated diarrhea — A number of antibiotics can cause diarrhea in both children and adults.
 The diarrhea is usually mild and typically does not cause dehydration or weight loss.
 In most cases, antibiotics should not be stopped and the child's diet does not need to be changed.
 The diarrhea usually resolves one to two days after antibiotics are finished.
-Contact a healthcare provider if a child on antibiotics has diarrhea that is severe (see 'Frequency' above), contains blood, or does not resolve after the antibiotic is stopped.
-(See "Patient information: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)".)
+Contact a health care provider if a child on antibiotics has diarrhea that is severe (see 'Frequency' above), contains blood, or does not resolve after the antibiotic is stopped.
+(See "Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)".)

 Many tests are available to diagnose the cause of diarrhea and to determine the severity of dehydration, although most children will not require testing.

 HOME CARE OF DIARRHEA — The following are some simple recommendations to help care for children with diarrhea at home.

-- Most children with diarrhea tolerate full-strength cow's milk products.
-It is not necessary to dilute or avoid milk products (except in children with known allergies to cow's milk).
+●Most children with diarrhea tolerate full-strength cow's milk products.
+It is not necessary to dilute or avoid milk products, except in children with known allergies to cow's milk.

 ORS may be given at home to a child who is mildly dehydrated, refusing to eat a normal diet, or has vomiting and/or diarrhea.
-If needed, ORS can be given in frequent, small amounts by spoon, bottle, or cup over three to four hours.
+If needed, ORS can be given in frequent, small amounts by oral syringe, spoon, bottle, or cup over three to four hours.
 A pediatrician may provide specific instructions for oral rehydration to their patients.
 One method is described below:

 ●Parents should first measure out the total amount to be given with a standardized medicine syringe or measuring cup or spoon, rather than a regular cup or spoon.

 ●A total volume of 5 teaspoons per pound, or 50 milliliters per kilogram, should be given over four hours (table 3).
 For a 20 pound child, this would equal 100 teaspoons; for a 9 kg child, this would equal 450 milliliters.

 ●After the total amount has been given, a normal diet can be resumed.

-A child who refuses to drink or vomits immediately after drinking ORT should be monitored closely for worsening dehydration.
+A child who refuses to drink or vomits immediately after drinking ORS should be monitored closely for worsening dehydration.
 Children who are not dehydrated may drink ORS after every episode of vomiting to prevent dehydration.
 (See 'Monitoring for dehydration' above.)

 Medications — Medications such as antibiotics and antidiarrheal agents are generally not necessary and could be harmful for infants or children with diarrhea.
 Rarely, antibiotics may be used in cases of bacterial infection when a specific cause of the diarrhea has been found or is strongly suspected, particularly after recent travel.
 Inappropriate use of antibiotics will not improve diarrhea.
 Furthermore, antibiotics can cause side effects and lead to development of antibiotic resistance.

-Antidiarrheal agents (including Imodium®, Pepto-Bismol®, and Kaopectate®) are not recommended for infants or children, since the benefits do not outweigh the risks.
+Antidiarrheal agents (including Imodium, Pepto-Bismol, and Kaopectate) are not recommended for infants or children, since the benefits do not outweigh the risks.
 One risk of using an antidiarrheal agent is that it could mask worsening symptoms and delay treatment.

 Probiotics — There are "healthy" bacteria (called probiotics) that may help reduce the duration of diarrhea (by about 12 to 30 hours).
 Some of these are available in drug stores without a prescription.
 While it is not unreasonable to use them, their overall benefit is small and they can be expensive.

-Preventing spread — Parents with children who have diarrhea should be cautious to avoid spreading infection to themselves, their family, and friends.
+PREVENTING SPREAD — Parents with children who have diarrhea should be cautious to avoid spreading infection to themselves, their family, and friends.
 Care with hand washing, diapering, and keeping sick children out of school or day care until the diarrhea is gone are a few ways to limit the number of people exposed to the infection.

 Hands should be cleaned after changing a diaper or touching any soiled item.
 They should also be washed before and after preparing food and eating, after going to the bathroom, after handling garbage or dirty laundry, after touching animals or pets, and after blowing the nose or sneezing.

-The following is a list of signs and symptoms that are worrisome and require immediate medical attention:
+WHEN TO SEEK HELP FOR DIARRHEA — The following is a list of signs and symptoms that are worrisome and require immediate medical attention:

-- Moderate to severe dehydration
+●Moderate to severe dehydration

-- Abdominal pain that comes and goes or is severe
+●Abdominal pain that comes and goes or is severe

-- Behavior changes, including lethargy or decreased responsiveness
+●Behavior changes, including lethargy or decreased responsiveness

-- Most episodes of acute diarrhea resolve on their own, however, immediate medical attention should be sought for children who have any of the following: bloody diarrhea; signs of moderate to severe dehydration; refusing to eat or drink anything; abdominal pain that comes and goes or is severe; behavior changes, including lethargy or decreased responsiveness.
+●Most episodes of acute diarrhea resolve on their own.
+However, immediate medical attention should be sought for children who have any of the following: bloody diarrhea; signs of moderate to severe dehydration; refusing to eat or drink anything; abdominal pain that comes and goes or is severe; behavior changes, including lethargy or decreased responsiveness.
 (See 'When to seek help for diarrhea' above.)

-- The most common cause of acute diarrhea is a viral infection.
-Other causes include bacterial infections, side effects of antibiotics, and bodywide infections not related to the gastrointestinal (GI) system.
+●The most common cause of acute diarrhea is a viral infection.
+Other causes include bacterial infections, side effects of antibiotics, and body-wide infections not related to the gastrointestinal (GI) system.
 In addition, there are many less common causes of diarrhea.
 (See 'Diarrhea causes' above.)

-- Children who are not dehydrated should continue to eat their regular diet.
+●Children who are not dehydrated should continue to eat their regular diet.
 Children who are dehydrated should be rehydrated, after which they can resume their normal diet (possibly with some modifications).
 Children who are breastfeeding should continue to do so unless told otherwise by their clinician.
 (See 'Dietary recommendations' above.)

-- Oral rehydration therapy (ORT) should initially be given to children who are dehydrated.
+●Oral rehydration therapy (ORT) should initially be given to children who are dehydrated.
 Common signs and symptoms of dehydration include decreased urination (less than one wet diaper or void in six hours), lack of tears when crying, dry mouth, sunken eyes, and weight loss.
 ORT can be purchased at most grocery stores and pharmacies in the United States without a prescription.
 (See 'Oral rehydration therapy' above.)

-- Medications such as antibiotics and antidiarrheal agents are generally not recommended for infants or children with diarrhea.
+●Medications such as antibiotics and antidiarrheal agents are generally not recommended for infants or children with diarrhea.
 (See 'Medications' above.)

-- Parents with children who have diarrhea should be cautious to avoid spreading infection to themselves, their family, friends, and others.
+●Parents with children who have diarrhea should be cautious to avoid spreading infection to themselves, their family, friends, and others.
 Care with hand washing, diapering, and keeping sick children out of school or day care are a few ways to limit the number of persons exposed to infectious microorganisms.
 (See 'Preventing spread' above.)

-Your child's healthcare provider is the best source of information for questions and concerns related to your child's medical problem.
+WHERE TO GET MORE INFORMATION — Your child's health care provider is the best source of information for questions and concerns related to your child's medical problem.

-This article will be updated as needed on our web site (www.uptodate.com/patients).
-Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
+This article will be updated as needed on our website (www.uptodate.com/patients).
+Related topics for patients, as well as selected articles written for health care professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.